InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 ## Additional clarification on using the GDPR_CONSENT_XXXX macro<a name="gdpr_consent_macro"></a>
 ### Role of the vendor ID in the consent macro
 The numeric Vendor ID of the vendor receiving the TC string must be included in consent macro because personal data (such as IP addresses or cookies) may be passed along with the request.
 The Vendor ID should be used by the service making the call to ensure they can verify their legal basis for processing.
 The vendor ID macro is used in the case where the consent string cannot be obtained on the web page (no JS script available).
-In this case the consent macro will be in the form of ${GDPR_CONSENT_XXXX}, where XXXX is the numeric Vendor ID of the vendor receiving the TC string.
-The vendor encoded in this macro is then required to obtain the TC string and replace the gdpr_consent with the actual TC string (see [Transparency and Consent String with Global Vendor & CMP List Format](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#how-does-a-url-based-service-process-the-tc-string-when-it-cant-execute-javascript)).
+In this case the consent macro will be in the form of ${GDPR_CONSENT_XXXX}, where XXXX is the numeric Vendor ID of the vendor to receive the TC string.
+The service making the call will verify the legal basis for the vendor and will pass the TC string to the vendor in its return call (see [Transparency and Consent String with Global Vendor & CMP List Format](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#how-does-a-url-based-service-process-the-tc-string-when-it-cant-execute-javascript)).

 ### Proper handling of vendor IDs in piggybacking scenarios
 When a redirect is added to the pixel that means a new vendor will receive the request and that new vendor will need to resolve the consent string.
 There are two options here: